What's Inside?

 India provides unmatched scale for technical roles.
 The talent pool is massive: millions of developers.
 Technical education is world-class.
 Average developer salary: $12,000-$20,000.
 Communication can require more management attention.
 Time zones work better for European companies.

-Eastern Europe (Poland, Ukraine, Romania) produces exceptional senior developers.
+Eastern Europe (Poland, Romania) produces exceptional senior developers.
 Technical skills rival Silicon Valley.
 Strong engineering education systems.
-Average developer salary: $35,000-$50,000.
+Average senior developer salary: $55,000-$70,000+ annually.
 Significant time zone overlap with Western Europe, manageable with the US East Coast.

-Latin America offers proximity advantages for US companies.
+Latin America (Mexico, Brazil, Argentina) offers proximity advantages for US companies.
 Time zones align perfectly.
 Cultural similarities reduce friction.
 Growing tech sectors.
-Average developer salary: $25,000-$40,000.
+Average senior developer salary: $45,000-$75,000+ annually.
 English proficiency varies more than in other regions.

 Why the Philippines stands out for most SMEs: the combination of English fluency, service orientation, and cost-effectiveness is unmatched.
 A customer success team in Manila costs 70% less than in Austin while often delivering better customer satisfaction scores.